Surface Chemistry, Absorption, Adsorption, Application and Uses

 Example of adsorption:- (i) Adsorption of gas by charcoal in this example gas is adsorbate and charcoal is adsorbent. (ii) Adsorption of water by silica gel.

-Positive and Negative adsorption
+Positive and Negative Adsorption

 Positive adsorption:- When the concentration of adsorbate is more at the surface as compared to in concentration in the bulk phase such adsorption is called positive adsorption.